ffol/document-intelligence/README.md

 - The latest version of **Visual Studio Code**, or your preferred IDE.
 - A **Foundry Tools or Document Intelligence** resource in Azure.
-- The **Cognitive Services User** role assigned to your Microsoft Entra ID (AAD) identity for the target Foundry or Document Intelligence resource.
+- The **Cognitive Services User** role assigned to your Microsoft Entra ID (AAD) identity for the target Foundry Tools or Document Intelligence resource.

 ## Authentication